ptti/ptti/README-Assumptions.md

 consequently the overall force of the epidemic) depends strongly on this value.

-*Justification:* scientific consensus appears to be converging on an IFR of around 1% [citation].
+*Justification:* scientific consensus appears to be converging on an IFR of around 0.8% for the UK, justified by the IFR in China being estimated as [0.66%] and the UK population being older, as well as by a recent large scale seroprevalence survey of 70,000 people in Spain showing 5.0% infected to date (2.35m people) meaning an IFR there of 1.15% given the 27,100 Covid-19 deaths there.
 However we conduct sensitivity analysis on the resulting infectiousness parameter to understand how this affects the behaviour of the model.

 ## Fitting the data